kontent-ai/delivery-sdk-net/docs/configuration/multiple-delivery-clients.md

 > ⚠️ Mind [because of the issue with the named clients implementation](https://github.com/kontent-ai/delivery-sdk-net/issues/312) we decided to deprecate `AutofacServiceProviderFactory` use `MultipleDeliveryClientFactory` instead.

-Sometimes, it's handy to register multiple `IDeliveryClient`s with different configurations (e.g. while accessing different projects, accessing secured and non-secured data at once, or accessing preview and production data at the same time).
+Sometimes, it's handy to register multiple `IDeliveryClient`s with different configurations (e.g. while accessing different environments, accessing secured and non-secured data at once, or accessing preview and production data at the same time).
 In those cases, you can take advantage of multiple client registration using factory pattern.

 If you wish to implement support for a DI container of your choice, jump to the [Extending named services support](#extending-named-services-support) section.